amitjohney/sylvatest/charts/sylva-units/README.md

 ## Purpose

+This chart deploys a set of sofware components called "units" on the current cluster.

+The installation of those units is done thanks to FluxCD resources.

-The key purpose of this chart is to facilitate the creation of the bootstrap cluster and the follow-up with the creation with the management cluster, both sharing many commmon units.
+This chart key purpose in the Sylva stack is to coordinate the deployment of the software units making up the Sylva stack, and to handle the instantiation of the management cluster thanks to ClusterAPI.

-The installation of the units is done thanks to FluxCD resources.
-And the dependency resolution built-in Flux is used to orchestrate the creation of the management cluster after installing the base units on the bootstrap cluster, which is then followed by the deployments of units in the management cluster.
+The dependency resolution built-in FluxCD is used to orchestrate the creation of the management cluster after installing the base units on the bootstrap cluster, which is then followed by the deployments of units in the management cluster.

-This chart also acts as the place where we handle "meta-release" aspect; ie. where we determine the different versions to use for the different units.
+This chart also acts as the place where we handle "meta-release" aspect (ie. where we determine the different versions to use)) and as a single entry point where the settings of a given Sylva deployment are defined.

 ## Not a typical Helm chart